Proudly Serving Colorado Springs and South Denver

 Conclusion

-Mold problems in your home can be both a health risk and a threat to your property value.
+Mold problems in your home can be a health risk and a threat to your property value.
 In this comprehensive guide, we’ve explored the ins and outs of mold, the importance of mold remediation, and the factors that influence the cost of mold remediation.
-We’ve learned that the size and location of the mold infestation, the type of mold, and the extent of damage caused by the mold are all key factors in determining the cost of remediation.
+We’ve learned that the size and location of the mold infestation, the type of mold, and the extent of damage caused by the mold are all critical factors in determining the cost of remediation.